NWPU-903PR/LPI-CNNCP/README.md

 ## Execute Step
-1. Configure the hyperparameters(e.g. the filter number, filter size, pooling size, the neuron number of fully connected layer, strides and Dropout) and process data files as required.
+1.Configure the hyperparameters(e.g. the filter number, filter size, pooling size, the neuron number of fully connected layer, strides and Dropout) and process data files as required.

 2.Run LPI-CNNCP by configuring the corresponding parameters in function Run_LPI_CNNCP_model in the LPI-CNNCP.py program file as needed.